Product documentation Docs

 2. Select a workflow activity, such as Approval - User.

 3. In the Activity Variables section or tab, add, view, or modify the variables.
-Activity variables are defined using the same fields as Dictionary records.
+Activity variables are defined using the same fields as System dictionary.

 Note: If defining a new activity variable that is dependent on another activity variable, put the prefix "vars." before the name of the parent activity variable.
 For example, if the child field is dependent on a field named parent, put the value vars.parent in the Dependent field.